stepan-karpov/a2a-agent-orchestrator/adk/a2a/README.md

 # A2A API

-gRPC API для agent-to-agent коммуникации.
+gRPC API for agent-to-agent communication.

-## Структура
+## Structure

-- `adk/a2a/api/` - proto файлы с описанием API
+- `adk/a2a/api/` - proto files with API definitions
-- `adk/a2a/server/` - сгенерированные .pb.go файлы
+- `adk/a2a/server/` - generated .pb.go files

-## Генерация кода
+## Code Generation

-После изменения `a2a.proto` выполните:
+After modifying `a2a.proto`, run:

 ```bash
 cd adk